 While some of our group have been taking Diamox since Kathmandu or Lukla on the advice of doctors from home, we hadn’t been.
 The Doctors at the rescue post spent a good deal of time discussing the benefits and provided handouts with information

 Diamox is a medication that forces the kidneys to excrete bicarbonate (the base form of carbon dioxide).
 This re-acidifies the blood and helps to balance hyperventilation that occurs at altitude.
 It helps to accelerate acclimatization.

 I’ll be taking half a tablet morning and night.
-While it doesn’t remove the requirement to remain hydrated, warm and get rest, it should help with the headaches and some of the breathlessness that happens even when resting.
+While it doesn’t remove the requirement to remain hydrated, warm, and get rest, it should help with the headaches and some of the breathlessness that happens even when resting.
 A course of antibiotics and some electrolyte replacement drinks are also prescribed for my stomach.

 Tomorrow we “rest”

 We’re also taking a rest day tomorrow.
 We had a day in hand because of our accelerated schedule – by missing the night at Ghat, as on our first day we headed straight from Lukla to Monjo.
 We also want to see how Tim is doing in the morning.
-There will of course be an optional short trek, being that its a rest day, just to gain a little altitude and climb high sleep low.
+There will of course be an optional short trek, being that it’s a rest day, just to gain a little altitude and climb high and sleep low.
 The hike won’t be as long as the one we did through the Khumbu Valley on our first rest day out of Namche Bazaar.
-It’s an early night as we retire to rest, stay warm and drink water.
+It’s an early night as we retire to rest, stay warm, and drink water.

 - To do the Everest Base Camp trek, a medical evacuation by helicopter will cost at least US$5,000.
 The fittest member of our group was evacuated from Macchermo with altitude sickness.
 Considering travel insurance for your trip?
 World Nomads offers coverage for more than 150 adventure activities as well as emergency medical, lost luggage, trip cancellation and more.